-The definition of business casual has changed quite a bit in recent years, at least in some workplaces.
-Where employees once had casual Fridays that just consisted of skipping the tie, some professionals now make a habit of going to work in denim jeans, cotton hoodies and knit tossle caps.
+So what is business casual?
+The definition has changed quite a bit in recent years, at least in some workplaces.
+Where employees once had casual Fridays that just consisted of skipping the tie, some professionals now make a habit of going to work in denim jeans, cotton hoodies, and knit tossle caps.

-In general, business casual dress codes or guidelines are meant to make the company appear professional.
+In general, a business casual dress code or guideline is meant to make the company appear professional.
 So, even employees who work for businesses with more relaxed dress codes could benefit from getting a little dressier on those occasions where you have to actually meet with clients or give presentations.

 However, for younger companies or those in particular industries, offering a more laid back atmosphere can be seen as an asset.
 And a more casual dress code can contribute to creating that type of environment.

-Embracing this more laid back approach to business casual can make a company seem more modern or approachable, depending on the types of clients and/or employees the company is trying to attract.
+Embracing this more laid-back approach can make a company seem more modern or approachable, depending on the types of clients and/or employees the company is trying to attract.

 However, just because some young tech employees can head into work wearing jeans and baseball caps on a daily basis doesn’t mean you should assume that you can do the same.

 If your company has a business casual dress code, it’s likely that your attire should fall somewhere between jeans and full business suits.
 However, things like climate, office culture, age of employees and interaction between clients or customers can also impact a company’s definition of business casual.
 Below are some general guidelines for what might be considered business casual in various workplaces.

 Although the definition of business casual can still vary, it’s a bit more straightforward for male employees.
 No longer does every industry require their male employees to wear suits on a daily basis.
 But there are still some instances where that type of attire might be necessary or encouraged.